Ubisoft Aims to Create Games With “Unlimited” Worlds Using New Tech Scalar

 “Ubisoft Scalar unleashes the power and flexibility of cloud computing for Ubisoft’s game engines – the software used to create games – reducing dependency on players’ hardware and providing new possibilities for game development. games and player experience,” Ubisoft said.

-Ubisoft Stockholm is leading the development of a new IP with Scalar, but the company isn’t ready to release details about it, studio boss Patrick Bach said during a media session that GameSpot reported. attended.
+Ubisoft Stockholm is leading the development of a new IP with Scalar, but the company isn’t ready to release details regarding it, studio boss Patrick Bach said during a media session that GameSpot reported. attended.
 Whatever this new game is, it will show “the full potential of Scalar to deliver an experience on a scale never seen before.”
 Ubisoft teams in Malmö (Ubisoft Massive), Helsinki (Ubisoft Redlynx), Bucharest and Kyiv are also working on new projects with Scalar technology which will be announced later.

 With Scalar, Ubisoft is trying to create a “development framework focused on designing the ideal game design and experience, rather than working around traditional production constraints.”

 Scalar is a platform-independent tool that Ubisoft uses to try to create and power “the games of tomorrow”.
-These are just talks at this time, as Ubisoft hasn’t shown any footage or talked specifically about what Scalar-powered games will look like.
+These are just talks at this time, as Ubisoft hasn’t shown any footage or talked specifically regarding what Scalar-powered games will look like.

 For developers, Scalar promises “unprecedented scalability, flexibility, and creative freedom.”
 It’s no surprise that Ubisoft announces it at GDC as the annual event is often a recruiting event, in addition to functioning as a forum for developers to come together and discuss their work.